Mindful Eating Programs and Training

 Michelle May

-This process is often greatly magnified in the individual who struggles with binge eating (the binge-repent-repeat) cycle.
-While it is difficult to definitively say whether dieting causes or contributes to binge eating, they often go hand-in-hand.
-Nearly everyone I have met who struggles with binge eating describes restriction at some point in their eating disorder.
-As described in this excerpt from Eat What You Love, Love What You Eat for Binge Eating: A Mindful Eating Program for Healing Your Relationship with Food and Your Body:
+Binge-Eating-and-DietingThis process is greatly magnified in individuals who struggle with binge eating (the binge-repent-repeat cycle).
+While it’s difficult to definitively say whether dieting causes or contributes to binge eating in any particular person, they often go hand-in-hand.
+Nearly everyone I’ve worked with who struggles with binge eating describes restriction at some point in their eating disorder.

 When reality sets in after the binge, you may feel overcome with emotion and full of rage—wanting to throw, hit, or scream—or feel despondent, hopeless, or wishing you could die.
 The feelings of guilt and self-hatred lead to more negative self-talk and further isolation.
 This increases secrecy, shame, loneliness, and other emotions that perpetuate the cycle.